bcgov/bcrs-shared-components/README.md

 3. add a package.json file with version = "0.0.0" (see others as examples)
 4. add the package name to the "packages" array in lerna.json
 5. commit the changes
-6. run `lerna version --include-merged-tags` to version your package to "1.0.0"
+6. run `./node_modules/.bin/lerna version --include-merged-tags` to version your package to "1.0.0"
 7. run `lerna publish from-package` to publish your package to npm

 # References